Estimate Your International Shipping Cost For The Best Way To Ship

 But at this point, you don’t want to know costs down to the cent, you are really looking for an estimate.
 But, that estimate has to take into account the many variables if it is going to be accurate.

-The Freightos shipping cost estimator is unique in that it uses the live shipping data used by dozens of freight forwarders.
-It takes current international transit costs into account, but also all the relevant surcharges and fees, including the trucking costs for pickup and delivery.
-The only thing it doesn’t include is customs duty, if applicable.
+The Freightos.com international shipping cost estimator is unique in that it uses the live shipping data used by dozens of freight forwarders.
+The shipping cost calculator takes current international transit costs into account, but also all the relevant surcharges and fees, including the trucking costs for pickup and delivery.

-It’s a very easy tool to use, and all up takes less than a minute.
+The shipping cost estimator is an easy-to-use tool and takes less than a minute.
 After selecting between shipping full containers or boxes/pallets, simply enter your shipment’s dimensions and weight, and the origin and destination.
-That’s it.

-Estimate International Shipping Costs To Get Landed Cost
+International Shipping Costs Estimates Help To Get Landed Cost

 When negotiating a deal with a supplier, you need to factor freight costs in with the buy price.
 If you are pushing for a lower buy price, and the supplier accepts it on condition that the incoterm switches from FOB to EXW, how do you know if you’re still better off?
 There’s no point pushing for a lower buy price, if you end up spending as much, or more, on freight costs.